panosc-eu/panosc/Work Packages/WP6 EOSC Integration/WP6 1st Telco.md

 FitSM Foundation Training - Amsterdam - 9 May 2019 (EGI Conference co-location)
     https://indico.egi.eu/indico/event/4521

---* EOSC Service catalogue

-                First service, which one ?
+#### B. EOSC Service catalogue, identify the first pilot service to be available.

+Action: Jean-François to ask WP3/4/5.

+#### B. File transfer

+File transfer solutions are core to this WP (needed in different tasks).
+We discussed the possibilities to explore for differenbt needs
-        --* File transfer: FTS3, ONE DATA, Globus Online, ...
+FTS3, ONE DATA and  Globus Online.

-        --* AAI - pilot 14th/15th of March
+#### C. AAI - pilot 14th/15th of March

-        Which partners are available?
-        Expected Timing of the actions?
-3. Risk assessment
-4. AOB
+### 3. AOB